 Change the selection mode to Intersect in the Tool Options pane.

-Hold down theand keys before starting to select
+Press and hold theand keys before starting to select.

 Hiding the selection handles will help avoid accidentally resizing a selection.